clevelandjosh/this_talk/README.md

 ## 📞 Support

 If you have the required access listed above, this repository contains everything needed to demonstrate AI-powered security automation to your leadership team.
+If something that is supposed to be working is not, let me know.
+Ideally let me know with a fix/pull request, but otherwise a PR will do.